Guide · Date night

 The dinner reservation

-The classic for a reason: a slip dress, a heeled sandal, a bag small enough to set on the table.
+The classic for a reason: a slip dress, a heeled sandal that argues with nothing, a bag small enough to set on the table.
 Spend where the look lives — the dress and the shoe — and let the accessories whisper.

 The not-a-dress option